 #6: Prone Ys

-Can be done off the side of a bed or while lying on your stomach on a large exercise ball with arms hanging below the body.
+- Can be done off the side of a bed or while lying on your stomach on a large exercise ball with arms hanging straight down.

 Related: